Gayelabouimad/TPs-IOT/README.md

 - [x] Join commented extracts of your code and raw data in attached files.
 - [x] Visualise the experimental results by plotting the ToA as a function of each one of the different parameters.
 - [x] Analyze the obtained results and compare with the theoretical computations.
 You can superpose the theoretical results and the experimental ones on the same graph.

+## TP2 - Exploring LoRa Technology - Collisions and Packet Delivery Ratio

+The deliverable should include the answers to the questions in IoT Labs: Exploring LoRa

+Section 4.2